dacrands/bergen-gatsby-cms/src/pages/projects/social-hierarchy-in-eastern-gray-squirrels-sciurus-carolinensis-feeding-behavior-of-dominant-and-subordinate-squirrels-in-same-area.md

 ---
 templateKey: projectTemplate
-title: Social Hierarchy in Eastern Gray Squirrels
+title: Social Hierarchy in Eastern Grey Squirrels (Sciurus Carolinensis)
 image: /img/carolinensis.jpg
 abstract: >-
   To further examine the social dominance in eastern gray squirrels in regard to